Star Trek VI: The Undiscovered Country: Music

 Meyer's original plan for the score was to adapt Gustav Holst's orchestral suite The Planets.
-The plan proving unfeasibly expensive, and with both James Horner (composer for The Wrath of Khan and The Search for Spock) and Jerry Goldsmith (composer for The Motion Picture and The Final Frontier) turning the film down, Meyer began listening to demo tapes submitted by composers.
+This idea proved too expensive, and with both James Horner (composer for The Wrath of Khan and The Search for Spock) and Jerry Goldsmith (composer for The Motion Picture and The Final Frontier) turning the film down, Meyer began listening to demo tapes submitted by other composers.
 Meyer described most of the demos as generic "movie music", but was intrigued by one tape by a young composer named Cliff Eidelman.
 Eidelman, then 26, had made a career composing for ballets, television, and film, but despite work on fourteen features, no film had been the hit needed to propel Eidelman to greater fame.

 In conversations with Eidelman, Meyer mentioned that since the marches that accompanied the main titles for the previous Star Trek films were so good, he had no desire to compete with them by composing a bombastic opening.
 He felt that since the film was darker than its predecessors, it demanded something different musically as a result.
 He mentioned the opening to Igor Stravinsky's The Firebird as similar to the foreboding sound he wanted.
 Two days later Eidelman produced a tape of his idea for the main theme, played on a synthesizer.
 Meyer was impressed by the speed of the work and the close fit to his vision.
 Meyer approached producer Steven Charles-Jaffe with Eidelman's CD, which reminded Jaffe of Bernard Herrmann; Eidelman was subsequently given the task of composing the score.

 Eidelman began the project by creating a compilation of music from the past five Star Trek films, and he consciously avoided taking inspiration from those scores. "[The compilation] showed me what to stay away from, because I couldn't do James Horner as well as James Horner," he said.
 Since he was hired early on in production, Eidelman had an unusually long time to develop his ideas, and he was able to visit the sets during filming.
 While the film was in early production Eidelman worked on electronic drafts of the final score, to placate executives who were unsure about using a relatively unknown composer.